meteor/galaxy-docs/content/deploy-troubleshooting.md

 Memory issues are frequently indicated in your logs.
 The log message `The container has run out of memory.
 A new container will be started to replace it.` means that the container running your application tried to get more memory than was allocated to it.
 Containers in this state are automatically killed.

 You can see memory utilization in the container view of your app.
+Check the 5 minute, 1 hour, 1 day and 30 day views; if you see memory spiking to 90% or more, that is almost certainly the problem.

-If your container is running out of memory, you may need to [scale up](/scaling.html) according to your needs.
+If your container is running out of memory, you may need to [scale up](/scaling.html) to fix this.
 You can always scale back down after refactoring your app to consume less memory.
-If you continue to run your app as is, the only way to prevent it from dying is to allocate containers for it with more than enough memory.
+If you continue to run your app as is, the only way to prevent it from dying is to allocate containers with more than enough memory.

 You can also use npm modules to profile your memory usage and pinpoint erratic memory usage.
 The heapdump npm module is one such module, though you'll need to transfer the file it creates to a place like S3 for download and closer examination.
 Another such module is memwatch-next.

 While Galaxy does not officially support the use of third-party modules, our community has found the use of memory-profiling npm modules to be helpful.
+Check the GitHub page of your module for more information.